16-23 April 1817: Endymion, On the Sea,

 his life is, as it were, on the line—the line of poetry.

-On 8 May, Haydon writes to Keats, passionately
+On 8 May, Haydon writes to Keats in Margate.

-encouraging him: God bless you My dear Keats go on, don’t despair, collect incidents, study
+Haydon passionately encourages him: God bless you My dear Keats go on, don’t despair,

-(8 May 1817).
-A good part of this is sound advice: in reading and in
+A good part of this is sound advice: in

 Such focused study also weans him away from easier, incidental subjects as well as